 Yarrow does not thrive in wet soil; the plant will topple over if left there.
 For the best blooming, place your container in direct sunlight.

 Plant yarrow where there is full sun to promote dense growth and an abundance of blossoms.
 The yarrow plant grows lankier in partial sunlight or shade.

 When planted in well-drained soil, yarrow thrives.
 It cannot survive consistently soggy soil; it prefers hot, dry environments.

 Although loamy soil is preferred, yarrow can also be cultivated in clay soil as long as it is not constantly moist.

 A 2- to 4-inch layer of compost should be incorporated after loosening the soil in your garden to a depth of 12 to 15 inches with a garden fork or tiller.

 Growing yarrow in too rich soil may result in vigorous growth that necessitates staking.
 Select a location where it won't grow too tall.

 Soil To Grow Yarrow In Containers

-One of the most crucial aspects of cultivating perennials in pots is watering.
-These plants will accept less watering than other potted plants because yarrow prefers to be on the dry side.
+Watering is one of the most crucial aspects of cultivating perennials in pots.
+These plants will accept less watering than other potted plants because yarrow prefers to be dry.

 Temperature & Humidity